Special Detective Unit

 The Special Detective Unit (SDU) (Aonad Speisialta Bleachtaireachta) is the main domestic security agency of the Garda Síochána, the national police force of Ireland, under the aegis of the Crime & Security Branch (CSB).
 It is the primary counter-terrorism and counter-espionage investigative unit within the state.
 The Special Detective Unit superseded the Special Branch (which they are still commonly referred to as), which itself replaced the older Criminal Investigation Department (CID), which was founded in 1921.
 They work in conjunction with the Irish Military Intelligence Service (IMIS) – Ireland's national intelligence service – on internal matters.
-The unit's headquarters are in Harcourt Street, Dublin City.
+The unit's headquarters are on Military Road, Kilmainham, Dublin 8.

 The Emergency Response Unit (ERU), a specialist armed tactical unit, was a division of the SDU until 2017 when the Special Tactics and Operational Command took over command of the unit.

 History

 The Civic Guard was formed by the Provisional Government in February 1922 to take over the responsibility of policing the fledgling Irish Free State.
 The Garda Síochána (Temporary Provisions) Act 1923 enacted after the creation of the Irish Free State on 8 August 1923, provided for the creation of "a force of police to be called and known as 'The Garda Síochána.

 Separate from the Gardaí, a Protection Officers Corps was set up to provide bodyguards for prominent treatyites during the Civil War.
 There was also a more secretive body called the Citizens Defence Force, responsible directly to Kevin O’Higgins and funded through the offices of Arthur Cox.

-In charge of it was Captain Henry Harrison, an Englishman who had been a meddler in Irish politics for many years.
-The exact function of this force remains unclear but some believe responsible for the unsolved disappearance of a number of prominent Republicans at that time.
+In charge of it was Captain Henry Harrison, an Irish politician and nationalist.
+The exact function of this force remains unclear but some believe responsible for the unsolved disappearance of a number of prominent republicans at that time.
 The remains of one of them, Noel Lemass, were discovered by accident years afterwards, secretly buried in the Dublin Mountains.

 Oriel House was taken over and became a much-feared interrogation centre.
 The team, about 80-strong, was accused of using brutal interrogation techniques and of the assassination of republican suspects and prisoners.
 A study of the period concluded, "Oriel House succeeded in its task of suppressing small scale republican activities in the Dublin area, not by the sophistication and efficiency its intelligence work... but by the more direct method of striking terror into its opponents."They were disbanded after the Civil War: supposedly because of squeamishness on the part of Kevin O’Higgins; but a core was retained as G-division of the Dublin Metropolitan Police: the G-men, headed by ex-RIC Inspector David Neligan.

 In 1926, after the DMP had been amalgamated with the Gardaí, this unit was renamed the Special Branch in imitation of English nomenclature.